Famous Last Words:

 The pieces are spread on a table in my living room as we speak.
 So far the puzzle remains unsolved.

-Song of the Day: Iris DeMent
+Song of the Day: Iris DeMent, “Let the Mystery Be”

 Leave a Reply